CNMABC/Project-4/README.md

 ![](power-dressing-app/images/image6.png)

 Once these were completed I started the process of building my models, views and serialisers in Django REST framework to create a SQL database .
-I used Table PLus to visualise the postgreSQL database and Insomnia to test the backend requests ensuring all relationships between models responded and all JSON responses were being received as expected.
+I used Table PLus to visualise the postgreSQL database and Insomnia to test the back-end requests ensuring all relationships between models responded and all JSON responses were being received as expected.

 I then started on my front-end using React Bootstrap to create my different components including home, outfits and basket.
 I did overestimate my time so I was unable to include my comments model on the front-end or the outfit category filter.